VBayesLab/VBLabDocs/Model-Custom.md

 ### Example: Define a VAR(1) model as a Matlab class.
 [Github code](https://github.com/VBayesLab/VBLab/blob/main/Example/CGVB_VAR1_Class.m){: .fs-4 .btn .btn-purple .float-right}
 {: #example-class}

-The Vector Auto-Regressive (VAR) .
 This example shows how to define a VAR(1) model using Matlab class and fit the model on a simulation data using [CGVB]({{site.baseurl}}{%link VB-CGVB.md%}) algorithm.
-For the simplicity, we use standard normal distribution for the priors.
+For the detailed discussion of mathematical derivations and model properties, see the example of [how to define a VAR(1) model as a function handle]({{site.baseurl}}{% link Example-CGVB-VAR1-FunctionHandle.md%}).
+We use standard normal distribution for the priors and a constant covariance matrix as discussed in the example of how to define a VAR(1) model.

 First, .
 See source code of the VAR1 class [here](https://github.com/VBayesLab/VBLab/blob/main/Example/VAR1.m).
 ```m